ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Hacky Easter Letters/README.md

         }
     }

 It took me a lot of time to figure out, that the first line has one character less in paper.jpg.
-I could for a long time only get the start of the flag correctly but then it went to rubbish.
+For a long time I only received the start of the flag correctly, but then it went to rubbish.
 I needed to adjust that for getting the flag.

 Possible flags: